-UPDATE, SEPTEMBER 2022: The SPECTRA project is a finalist in the inaugural AHSN Network/NHS Confederation Innovate Awards in the Outstanding Collaboration with Industry category.
+UPDATE, SEPTEMBER 2022: The SPECTRA project was a finalist in the inaugural AHSN Network/NHS Confederation Innovate Awards in the Outstanding Collaboration with Industry category.
 More here.
-Winners will be announced on 29 September 2022

 This section is for primary and secondary care clinicians and how they can support earlier identification of patients who may be eligible for biologics to treat their asthma.